unibo-dtm-se-2425-AvianBlasters/report/sections/06-release/index.md

 ## Choice of the license

-- Which license did you choose for your artefacts?
-Why?
-- Which license did you choose for your code?
-Why?

 Both the artifacts and the source code of the project are released under the **Apache 2.0 license**.
 Choosing this permissive license allows broad usage and redistribution of the package, even under different licenses, while maintaining compatibility with third-party libraries like pygame.

 The license also provides important protections, including **trademark protection**, which safeguards the project's identity, a **patent grant**, which ensures legal safety when using the software, and a **notice requirement**, which ensures all contributors are credited.

 ## Choice of the versioning schema

-- Which versioning schema (e.g. date-based versioning, SemVer, etc.) did you choose for your artefacts?
-Why?
-   + how does the versioning schema work?

-- In case of multiple artefacts, are the version numbers aligned or each artefact has its own versioning pace?
-Why?

-- Describe when and how to create a new version of the artefacts in your project
-   + e.g. when to increment the major, minor, and patch version numbers
-   + e.g. how to create a new release branch
-   + e.g. how to create a new tag
-   + e.g. how to create a new release on GitHub

 The project uses **Semantic Versioning** (SemVer), a widely recognized standard that clearly communicates to users and developers the type of changes introduced in a new version of the package.
 Versions follow the `Major.Minor.Patch` format: